One-page folding zines

 Judy is a Judith Butler fanzine from 1992.
 The existence of a Judith Butler fanzine alone is enough to crack up anyone involved in women's studies and zines.
 Dr. Butler's response to the zine, made by a college undergrad, is documented in the zine and in Lingua Franca.
 There are also quizzes, letters, photos and paper dolls.

 Literary zines are collections of fiction, essays, poetry that are self published and distributed like zines.
+Also known as lit zines or litzines.

 Beautiful People, Heather Lynn